There’s no nice way to say it: The Nissan 370Z is old.

 How It Drives

-While rowing through the 370Z's gears, the clattering of the valvetrain and the moans and groans you hear aren't pleasurable noises.
-More expensive trims have an optional Bose stereo with active sound cancellation that's supposed to mitigate some of those noises and electronically augment engine noise.
+While rowing through the Nissan 370Z’s the gears of the six-speed manual, the clattering of the valvetrain and the moans and groans you hear aren’t pleasurable noises.
+More expensive trims have an optional Bose stereo with active sound cancellation that’s supposed to mitigate some of those noises and electronically augment engine noise.